austin-----/code-gnu-global/README.md

 # README
 ## Functionality
-Provide Intellisense for C/C++ with the help of the GNU Global tool.
+Provide Intellisense for C/C++ with the help of the GNU Global tool in Visual Studio Code.

 ## Usage
 Make sure you have GNU Global tool installed and added to PATH.